-During five decades as a planner, Naphtali H. Knox, FAICP, has helped shape the role of planning in California.
+In his six decades as an urban planner, Naphtali H. Knox, FAICP, helped shape the role of planning in California.
 For his efforts, Knox was the 2005 recipient of the American Planning Association's National Planning Award for Distinguished Leadership by a Professional Planner.

 After obtaining a Bachelor of Architecture degree in 1955 from the University of Minnesota, Knox earned a Master of City Planning from the University of Pennsylvania in 1957.
 There, he studied under such planning icons as David Wallace, Ian McHarg, Martin Meyerson, Lewis Mumford, and Louis Kahn.
 His first job out of school was as a planner for the agency in charge of building the new Air Force Academy in Colorado Springs.